Rev. Aurelia Dávila Pratt: Lead Pastor

 Deacons

 Peace of Christ deacons are called and ordained by the Church.
 Their primary work is to provide care and prayer for its people.
-Current deacons include Rev. Jana Muñoz (head deacon), Joyce Holley, Paul Verizzo, Torrey Plummer, Dr. Tiffany Leschber, Jessica Devin, and Rev. David Stippick.
+Current deacons include Jessica Devin (lead deacon), Joyce Holley, Dr. Tiffany Leschber, and Rev. David Stippick.

 Leave a Reply